andrewhayles/portfolio/content/pages/projects/project-three.md

 ```

 This script does a lot of things and I'm not going to talk about all of them right now but above all it produces some interesting visualizations which I think tell most of the story.
 As they say, a picture speaks 1,000 words, and I believe this is true.
 These pictures summarize the data well.
 I will later add more analysis here and verbal discussion of the results.
 For now, these are the visualizations:

+Histogram of timed/untimed scores superimposed on each other

 ![Histogram of timed/untimed scores superimposed on each other](/images/histogram_timed_untimed1.png)

+QQ plot of timed scores

 ![QQ plot of timed scores](/images/qqplot_timed2.png)

+QQ plot of untimed scores

 ![QQ plot of untimed scores](/images/qqplot_untimed3.png)

+Probability plot of timed scores

 ![Probability plot of timed scores](/images/probability_plot_timed4.png)

+Probability plot of untimed scores

 ![Probabliity plot of untimed scores](/images/probability_plot_untimed5.png)

+Boxplot of authors (visible are the ranges of scores for each author)

 ![Boxplot of authors (visible are the ranges of scores for each author)](/images/box_plot_author6.png)

+Boxplot of tests taken in hot months versus cold months

 ![Boxplot of tests taken in hot months versus cold months](/images/box_plot_hotcold7.png)

+Boxplot of timed versus untimed tests

 ![Boxplot of timed versus untimed tests](/images/box_plot_timeduntimed8.png)

+Boxplot of test types

 ![Boxplot of test types](/images/box_plot_testtype9.png)

+Violin plot of test types

 ![Violin plot of test types](/images/violin_plot10.png)

+Bell curve of scores

 ![Bell curve of scores](/images/bell_curve_of_scores11.png)

+Pie chart of test types

 ![Pie chart of test types](/images/piechart_testtype_12.png)

+Pie chart of authors

 ![Pie chart of authors](/images/piechart_author13.png)